dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 Known issues analyzes both infrastructure issues (Known Issues in dotnet/arcade) and repository issues (Known Issues in the pull request’s repository).

-Additioally displays the Known Issues matches in the Build Analysis check.
-The example below shows that the feature found 4 matches with the issue “Tracking issue for CI build timeouts”.
+Additionally displays the Known Issues matches in the Build Analysis check.
+The example below shows that the feature found 4 matches for the issue “Tracking issue for CI build timeouts”.

 ![Known match example](./Resources/KnownIssueMatch.png?raw=true)